hferyoa/CoSC/Appendix/Lore/Strahd von Zarovich.md

 >[!tip]- Lore
 >Professor Strahd von Zarovich was a professor, a prince, and a conqueror.
 After the death of his father, the warlord Vlad Tepes, Strahd waged long, bloody wars against his family's enemies.
 He and his army cornered the last of these enemies in a remote mountain valley before slaying them all.
 Strahd named the valley Țepeș Vodă - or "Prince Tepes" in memory of his father.
 >
->Queen Justina lamented the death of her husband, and was fearful of her stepson Strahd.
+>Queen Justina lamented the death of her husband, and was fearful of her son Strahd.
 War had made him cold and arrogant.
 She kept her younger son, Sergei, away from the battlefield.
-Strahd envied the love and attention his stepmother visited upon his brother, so he remained in Romania.
+Strahd envied the love and attention his mother visited upon his brother, so he remained in Romania.
 >
 >But age caught up with Strahd, and, fearful that he'd meet the same fate as his father due to his dulling reactions, he scoured Europe for wise priests and occultists alike, desperately searching for the secret to eternal youth.
 His quest led him to the shores of Britain, where he'd heard of renowned universities that would allow him to continue on his blasphemous quest.
 >